- 26 Mar 2021

-Currently, 14.1 million disabled people are living in the UK and less than 1% of website homepages are likely to meet basic web accessibility standards.
+Currently, over 16 million disabled people[1] are living in the UK and 95.9% of website home pages do not meet basic web accessibility standards.[2]

 Within this article, we have put together a few easy steps to get you started on implementing accessibility effectively within your online content;